-The name “Mexican jumping bean” refers to these seeds.
+The name “Mexican jumping bean” refers to these seed pods.
 They are quite specific seeds in that they commonly camouflage a living creature inside their casing: the larvae of the Mexican jumping bean moth, known by the scientific name of Cydia saltitans (formerly Cydia deshaisiana).
 It is these moth larvae that help a simple seed become the Mexican jumping bean!

 What makes the Mexican jumping bean jump?

 In springtime, as the S. pavoniana shrub flowers, a C. salitans moth will lay its eggs on a developing seedpod.
-An egg will eventually hatch, producing tiny moth larva inside the pod.
+An egg will eventually hatch, producing a tiny moth larva inside the pod.
 Subsequently, the larva eats away the green seeds inside the pod, making a hollow for itself and sustaining its growth.
 After a few months, an adult moth emerges.
 This amazing life cycle repeats itself with the next generation of moths.

 The most interesting part of the cycle happens after the pods have ripened, and they have fallen off the shrub.
 As the eggs hatch inside the pod, the larva goes on living there, attaching itself to the pod with a silklike thread, while using its outer casing pretty much as a turtle would its shell.
-However, turtles have an exit door; moth larvae do not.
-So, they eventually create one.
+However, turtles have an exit door; moth larvae do not, so they eventually create one.
 But we’ll get to that in a bit.

 What happens when the jumping bean hatches?

 Afterward, the larva weaves a cocoon within the seed, and enters the pupal stage, during which the jumping stops completely.
-In the spring, the moth forces itself through the cocoon and out the circular door, finally emerging from its months-long isolation, and flying off to pastures green to start the process again.
+In the spring, the moth forces itself through the cocoon and out the circular door, finally emerging from its months-long isolation, and flying off to greener pastures to start the process again.
 For better or for worse, this doesn’t last long: this small, gray-colored moth lives for no more than a few days after emerging from its cocoon.

 Are Mexican jumping beans illegal?